ZoneMinder/zmNinja/README.md

 It may contain bugs.

-These files are hosted on Google Drive - when you click on them, look for the "download" button at the top so you download the ZIP
+These files are hosted on Google Drive - when you click on them, look for the download button (down arrow icon) at the top so you download the ZIP

 Windows: [Download] (https://drive.google.com/file/d/0B3iQz0D8vxltWDllSEdTUl9sNFk/view?usp=sharing)